-We also invite you to read about New York real estate associate Matthew Gibbons’ experience at Gibson Dunn.
+We also invite you to read about New York real estate partner Matthew Gibbons’ experience at Gibson Dunn.
 Matthew not only participated in the New York office’s Summer Program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.

 As a 1L, I initially thought that I wanted to be a litigator and was attracted to the firm’s robust and accomplished litigation practice.